EchterAlsFake/xnxx_api/README.md

 # Disclaimer

+> [!IMPORTANT]
-[!IMPORTANT] The xxnx API is in violation to xnxx's ToS!
+> XNXX API is in violation to the ToS of xnxx.com!

-Copyright Information: I have no intention of stealing copyright protected content or slowing down a website.
-Contact me at my E-Mail, and I'll take this Repository immediately offline.
+> If you are the website owner of xnxx.com, contact me at my E-Mail, and I'll take this repository immediately offline.
 > EchterAlsFake@proton.me

 # Quickstart